TheCheese42/media-downloader-deluxe/README.md

 # Media Downloader Deluxe

-A "high quality", "tidy" GUI wrapper around yt-dlp.
+A GUI wrapper around yt-dlp.

 Useful for downloading videos and music from all kinds of websites.